theacodes/kicanvas/docs/docs/embedding.md

     KiCanvas is in **alpha**.
 This is a proposed API with an incomplete implementation.
 Everything here is subject to change and you should be cautious if using it on your own web page.

-The `<kicanvas-embed>` HTML element embeds one or more KiCAD documents onto the page:
+The `<kicanvas-embed>` HTML element embeds one or more KiCad documents onto the page:

 ```html
 <kicanvas-embed src="my-schematic.kicad_sch"></kicanvas-embed>